 Choosing a Group for Thesis Research

 Students can carry out their dissertation research with any tenured or tenure-track faculty member in the Department of Biophysics.
 The faculty work on a wide range of scientific topics and utilize a range of techniques.
-To help determine which research group provides the best fit, students perform a “rotation” in each of the two semesters of the first year.
+To help determine which research group provides the best fit, students take part in two seven-week “rotations” in the Spring semester of the first year.
 In each rotation, students work with the faculty member of their choice, and thus get exposure to the scientific questions and techniques carried out in each group.
 A third rotation can also be carried out in the summer before the beginning of the second academic year.
 In addition to choosing a group for thesis research, we view rotations as learning experiences that should be taken as seriously as required coursework.

 Science requires an ability to clearly communicate research findings to the community.
 To help develop skills in presenting scientific work and ideas to others, students are required to give a 45-minute seminar on their proposed research project during their second year.
 While we encourage students to include their own data as part of background or preliminary results, it is also acceptable to focus on previous work of others.
 This experience is meant to both provide an experience in public speaking and help stimulate development of research directions.

 In addition to classes, students are required to attend seminars given by outside speakers invited by the Biophysics Department, given on a weekly basis.
 Meeting and hearing about the work of others provides an excellent opportunity to observe different styles of communicating science, learn about career paths of others, and of course find out what key scientific questions are being pursued in different fields.